 I’ve simplified authentic dan dan noodles for everyday cooking

 Authentic Chinese dan dan noodles are time consuming to make, and require hard to find ingredients.
 I’ve subbed in dried noodles for fresh, prepared chili oil for the homemade version, and left out the pickled veggies you can only find in Asian markets.
 My recipe maintains the essentials of the dish, and it’s absolutely delicious.
 Seriously you need to make them.

-The flavors are there, even though the process is straightforward and super quick
+the flavors are there, and the process is straightforward and super quick

 It’s all about the sauce: it’s creamy and spicy, the noodles: they have a wonderful firm texture, and the pork: it’s cooked until crisp and bacon-y.
 The final shower of scallions and crunchy peanuts is sheer perfection.